theuntamed839/AtomDB/AtomDB/Docs/Compaction.md

 LevelDB compaction:
 1. 4mb file is level0
 2. pick one file from level L and all overlapping files from level L+1.
-3. While Level 0 -> 1, we take all the overlapping files from 0 and 1 as well. since this is very special level.
+3. While org.g2n.atomdb.Level 0 -> 1, we take all the overlapping files from 0 and 1 as well. since this is very special level.
-4. New create a new sst for every 2 mb file.
+4. New create a new org.g2n.atomdb.sst for every 2 mb file.
-5. we also switch to a new sst when we have grown enough to cover 10 level+2 files. (so that we wont pickup more files from l+2 for next compaction)
+5. we also switch to a new org.g2n.atomdb.sst when we have grown enough to cover 10 level+2 files. (so that we wont pickup more files from l+2 for next compaction)
 6. we remember greatest key of level l so that next time we pick files from greatest key.